rubencaro/bolt/README.md

 finished on time.
 Your task should handle the situation when it comes.

+## Periodic tasks

+You can create tasks that run periodically by adding a `period` field with a numeric value, and specifying the `run_at` timestamp.
+You can also add a `period_type` field indicating the meaning of the numeric `period`.
+It can be:

+* `seconds`: (default) a fixed period of given amount of seconds
+* `every_given_hour`: will run everyday at this hour
+* `every_given_day`: will run every month at this day

+When run, a periodic task will simply schedule a regular task with its data, and update its own `run_at` to match what's indicated by the `period`.
+Then the regular task gets run in Bolt's next loop.

 ## Interrupting and recycling tasks

 You should design your tasks (any software!) to be fault-tolerant.
 They can be